zachyyy700/eds223-hw/3_texas_blackouts/README.md

 ### Description

 This folder contains the contents for homework 3.
-This homework's main goal
+This homework's main goal is to analyze the disproportionate effects of the 2021 severe winter storm in Houston, Texas.

 ### Data